Delegated Information Provision: Model

 \subsection{Examples of Restrictions}

-We illustrate through several examples how our framework captures various forms of restrictions on real-world information provision.
-In the examples, we consider the experimenter's available information and possible communication more explicitly.
-To do so, we use the language of signals.
+We illustrate through examples how our framework captures restrictions on real-world information provision.
+In these examples, we consider the experimenter's available information and possible communication more explicitly using the language of signals.
 A \emph{signal} consists of a measurable space $\mathcal{S}$ and a random variable $\pi\colon [0, 1]\times [0, 1] \to \mathcal{S}$; here, $\pi(\omega, z)$ represents the signal realization given the state $\omega$ and a uniformly distributed random variable $z$ that is independent of $\omega$.
 It is apparent how choices of signals and restrictions on them map back to our reduced-form notation in terms of distributions of the posterior means and mean-preserving contractions.
 For any signal $(\mathcal{S},\pi)$, let $F_{(\mathcal{S}, \pi)}$ be the induced distribution of posterior means.
 Any garbling of $(\mathcal{S}, \pi)$ induces a mean-preserving contraction of $F_{(\mathcal{S}, \pi)}$.

+\paragraph*{Privacy constraints.} An important class of restrictions arises through privacy notions studied in the literature and applied in practice \citep[see, for example,][for the notion of privacy sets and differential privacy, respectively]{strack2024privacy,dwork2006calibrating}.
+Such constraints define sets of signals that are closed with respect to garblings and are therefore captured by our model.
+We make this connection more explicit in \Cref{sec:privacy_application}.

 \paragraph{Restrictions on communication.} Consider a model in which the designer restricts what the experimenter can reveal about the state.
 Suppose that the designer first chooses a set $\Pi$ of signals.
 Then, the experimenter can choose any signal from $\Pi$ or a Blackwell-garbling thereof.
 With the initial choice of $\Pi$, the designer effectively places an upper bound on what the experimenter can reveal about the state, even if the experimenter can observe the state perfectly.
-However, the ability to garble any experiment ensures that the experimenter can obfuscate any signal further.
+Now, if the experimenter finds it optimal to induce an experiment $F$ via some signal in $\Pi$, then we must have $F\in \BR(F)$ since any mean-preserving contraction of $F$ can also be induced via some signal in $\Pi$.\footnote{See \Cref{lemma:ordered_experiments} in \Cref{appendix:ordered_experiments} for the details.} Thus, in our model the designer can implement $F$ by imposing $F$ as a restriction.
+This argument also shows that nothing is gained by imposing multiple restrictions, i.e. restricting the experimenter to $\bigcap_{\bar{F}\in\mathcal{F}} \MPC(\bar{F})$ for a collection $\mathcal{F}$ of restrictions.
+The experimenter will choose some $F$ satisfying $F\in\BR(F)$, meaning it suffices to impose $F$ directly.

 For example, suppose that the state is distributed uniformly on $[0,1]$.
 A legislator requires a three-category claim structure with $\mathcal{S} =\{i,sg,vg\}$ (innocent, somewhat guilty, and very guilty) and imposes the deterministic map